by Raj Desai | Updated 6/23/22

 Hello, Madison Avenue

-Slated to open in early 2022, the NY Sabyasachi store will be nestled next to the fashion elite of Derek Lam, Giorgio Armani, Givenchy, and Alexander McQueen.
+After several delays, we finally have word that the NY Sabyasachi store is opening this fall.
+Located in the West Village, the store will be nestled next to the fashion elite including Derek Lam, Giorgio Armani, Givenchy, and Alexander McQueen.

 The entire store is designed to be an immersive experience for everyone who visits that starts as soon as you walk through the heavy black doors (guarded by his famous tiger logo, of course).